|OCI Session||Start Date||End Date|

 Employers who violate the offer deadline policy will be subject to penalties that may impact date reservations for the next recruiting cycle.

-All employers should extend offers in writing, with offer deadline dates clearly indicated, and be willing to exhibit offers to the recruiting team.
+All employers should extend offers in writing, with offer deadline dates clearly indicated, and be willing to share offers with the recruiting team.
 It is important to keep students informed of their status throughout the process.

 On occasion, students may request an extension beyond the dates given.
 Each request should be considered on a case-by-case basis, and accommodated if possible.
-Please feel free to reach out to Susan Campbell, Assistant Director – Recruiting Programs, to discuss any questions or concerns related to the offer deadline policy.
+Please feel free to reach out to Susan Campbell, Associate Director for Employer Relations, to discuss any questions or concerns related to the offer deadline policy.

 Rescinding or Deferring Employment

 Employers needing to rescind or defer employment should carefully review the guidelines and follow the NACE recommendations found in the Position Statement on Rescinded and Deferred Employment Offers.
 The NACE guidelines urge employers to adopt a two-part approach to employment offers under consideration for revocation.

 The first emphasizes the need for a commitment to high standards in recruiting.
 The second offers a reasoned approach to dealing with rescinded and deferred offers.